shigebeyond/jkmvc/doc/http/controller.md

 ## 1 Create Controller

-Create a subclass that extends parent class `com.jkmvc.http.Controller`
+Create a subclass that extends parent class `com.jkmvc.http.Controller`, with `Controller` postfix.

 Now, we have our first Controller